Oral Health and Overall Health: 4 Reasons to Consider Enrolling in Dental Insurance

 Interested in Getting Dental Insurance?

 You’re in luck!
 Dental insurance doesn’t have an Open Enrollment period, which means you can sign up for a plan anytime.
 Keep in mind—most plans make you wait 6 to 12 months before you can use them.
-Fortunately, we’ve partnered with Renaissance Dental to design simple, affordable plans that you can use the very next month.
+Fortunately, we offer simple, affordable plans that you can use the very next month.
 Prices start at under $10/month, and every one includes the quality benefits you need to stay healthy!